kestra-io/docs/content/docs/15.how-to-guides/build-custom-plugin.md

 We will be building a plugin that fetches the data for a given pokemon.
 We will use the API provided by [PokeAPI.co](https://pokeapi.co/) to fetch the pokemon's details: `https://pokeapi.co/api/v2/pokemon/{pokemon_name}`.

-The API provides the detailed information about any pokemon.
-We would be fetching a few fields from this information like the ability names, base experience, height and the move names, and showcase it in the output of our plugin.
-The plugin task would accept the pokemon name, and return these selected fields in the output.
-This is how the task should look like:
+The API provides detailed information about any pokemon.
+We will fetch a few fields like the ability names, base experience, height and move names, and showcase it in the output of our plugin.
+The plugin task will accept the pokemon name, and return the selected fields in the output.
+This is how the task should look:

 ```yaml
 id: fetch_details